JasonRaubenheimer/ppp/README.md

 # Programming - Principles and Practice Using C++ 3rd edition

-Drills and exercise from the book.
+Drills and exercise from the book: https://www.stroustrup.com/programming.html

 ## Notes